luciano-fiandesio/java2llm/README.md

 # Java Dependencies Analyzer for LLM

-A Python script that analyzes Java source files to extract and collect their dependencies, designed specifically for preparing context for Large Language Models (LLMs).
+This tool is designed to analyzes Java source files and dump the contents of the selected file and its dependencies into a single file, making it easier to use in Retrieval-Augmented Generation (RAG) systems or as part of prompts for Large Language Models (LLMs).
+By consolidating your codebase into one file, you can more easily pass context to an LLM or integrate it into a RAG pipeline.

 ## Features